 A fetal heartbeat appears on an ultrasound as a small flickering image.
 About six-and-a-half weeks into a pregnancy, most ultrasound technicians can clearly see the fetal heartbeat.
 Since a fetal Doppler may not be able to pick up the fetal heartbeat until later in the first trimester, seeing the heartbeat on the ultrasound screen can be very reassuring for an expectant mother.

 If no gestational sac or fetus is seen on an early ultrasound, many doctors will choose to do another ultrasound in a few days to a week.
 If an expectant mother ovulated late, a fetus would not be visible during the time frame when it would be expected.

-Click below for more information on How Early Can an Ultrasound Detect a Fetus:
+Click below to see an Ultrasound Detect a Fetus: